 - Direct evidence

 - Circumstantial evidence, such as skid marks on the road and paint smudges.

 It is not automatically assumed that the defendant’s actions caused the plaintiff’s injuries.
 The plaintiff must prove causation.
 In relation to a car accident, this proof is provided by medical testimony of laws of negligence.
 They will show that the injuries were not present before the accident and that they were caused by the crash.

 Harm also has to be shown to have occurred, and a ‘near miss’ will not be eligible for compensation.
 When all the above has been shown, the plaintiff can ask for compensation, which could be to cover the loss of wages, medical costs, pain and grief.

 What Should You Do after an Accident?

-Many of us wouldn’t know what to do in the event of an accident, however, it’s in your best interest to learn, especially because statistics show that it is likely to happen at least once in your lifetime.
+Many of us wouldn’t know what to do in the event of an accident, however, laws of negligence in your best interest to learn, especially because statistics show that it is likely to happen at least once in your lifetime.
 Remember to fill out an accident report so it shows up in the ppsr REVS check.

-Being involved in a traffic incident is stressful enough, and if you don’t take the right steps and understand what is required of you, it will be even more upsetting in the long run.
+Being involved in a traffic incident is stressful enough for laws of negligence., and if you don’t take the right steps and understand what is required of you, it will be even more upsetting in the long run.
 If the accident wasn’t your fault, you will be entitled to compensation.
 However, only an experienced lawyer will be able to help you recover the cost of the damage.